 Access the UT Study Information System (SIS)

 All first-year degree-seeking and exchange students will receive a University of Tartu email address in the format [email protected].
-This email is used for all official communication with the university, so it is important to check it regularly.
+This email is used for all official communication with the university; therefore, it is essential to check it regularly.

 You can access your UT email account through the Study Information System (SIS).